 Schools and academies each have their own complaints procedure, and these are not the responsibility of the council.
 Their complaints procedure must be made available to all parents, pupils and members of the public and in most cases will be available via the school or academy’s own website.

 There may be several stages to the complaints procedure.
-Should you remain dissatisfied with the outcome one you have completed the schools complaints procedure, you may write to the Secretary of State for Education for a state funded school or the Education Funding Agency for an academy.
+Should you remain dissatisfied with the outcome once you've completed the schools complaints procedure, you may write to the Secretary of State for Education for a state funded school or the Education Funding Agency for an academy.

 Complaints dealt with by the council